 Mulberry Paper

-The unique mulberry tree grows in northern Thailand.
-After the rainy season, the bark can be easily peeled off, after which it grows back naturally.
-This property was discovered hundreds of years ago by the Karen tribe in the far north of Thailand.
+In northern Thailand grows the remarkable mulberry tree, a plant with a unique characteristic: after the rainy season, its bark can be easily peeled off, after which it grows back naturally.
+This sustainable method of harvesting was discovered hundreds of years ago by the Karen tribe, who live in the far north of Thailand.